thaboBD/droneshield-test/README.md

 This project contains automated tests for API and UI.
 It uses pytest and Playwright for testing.

-**Playwright was chosen as the framework because it is easy to setup, and east to manage the browsers.
-Playwrigh also has auto waiting and better handling of dyanmic content allowing for easier automation of UIs built in React, Angular, Vue with less boiler plate code being written**
+**Playwright was selected as the framework due to its ease of setup and browser management.
+Its automatic waiting and handling of dynamic content make it ideal for automating UIs built with React, Angular, or Vue.
+This reduces the need for boilerplate code and simplifies the automation process.**

 ## Prerequisites